MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-overview.md

 ## Microsoft Defender XDR architecture

-The diagram below illustrates high-level architecture for key Microsoft Defender XDR components and integrations. *Detailed* architecture for each Defender component, and use-case scenarios, are given throughout this series of articles.
+The diagram below illustrates high-level architecture for key Microsoft Deender XDR components and integrations. *Detailed* architecture for each Defender component, and use-case scenarios, are given throughout this series of articles.

 :::image type="content" source="./media/eval-defender-xdr/m365-defender-eval-architecture.svg" alt-text="A diagram that shows the high-level architecture of Microsoft Defender XDR." lightbox="./media/eval-defender-xdr/m365-defender-eval-architecture.svg":::